Geothermal Heating & Cooling Systems

 Conversely, in the summer the system reverses and expels heat that is in your home into the cooler earth via the loop system.
 Geothermal cooling is a highly efficient and environmentally friendly way to create a comfortable climate within your home or office.

 Geothermal System Options

 Allied Services, Inc. offers several different geothermal heating and cooling options.
 The loop configurations can either be vertical, horizontal, or submerged in a nearby pond or lake.
 In many cases, a geothermal well can be substituted for a pond.
-Since the best choice depends upon the characteristics of your property, once we visit your home, we can tell you which loop system is your best option.
+Since the best choice depends upon the characteristics of your property, we can tell you which loop system is your best option once we visit your home.

 - Vertical loop systems